Team Manager Responsibilities

 - Encourage parents to become active participants in the San Diego Soccer Club organization.
 Don’t be afraid to ask them to help out!

 - Know the policies of San Diego Soccer Club and be ready to explain them to interested parents.
-This includes the Bylaws and Standing Rules (available on the website).

 - Handle confrontations one-on-one, not in a public setting.
 Be willing to listen – often that will be all that is truly needed.